-460 Figure 9: Boxplots of the topographic variables grouped after the recent uplift rates (Schlatter461 et al., 2005), which give short-term uplift information.
+Figure 9.
+Boxplots of the topographic variables grouped according to the recent uplift rates (Schlatter et al., 2005), which give short-term uplift information.

-462 Figure 10: Boxplots of the topographic variables grouped after the LGM ice thickness (Bini et 463 al. 2009), which are indicative for glacial inheritance.
+Figure 10.
+Boxplots of the topographic variables grouped according to the LGM ice thickness (Bini et al., 2009), which is indicative of glacial inheritance.